Our team

 Director

 Marie-Ève Daspe completed her doctorate in clinical psychology at the Université Laval.
-She is currently an Assistant Professor in the Department of Psychology at the Université de Montréal, a regular researcher at the Interdisciplinary Research Centre on Intimate Relationship Problems and Sexual Abuse (CRIPCAS) and member of the Team SCOUP – Sexuality and Couples.
+She is currently an Associate Professor in the Department of Psychology at the Université de Montréal, a regular researcher at the Interdisciplinary Research Centre on Intimate Relationship Problems and Sexual Abuse (CRIPCAS) and member of the Team SCOUP – Sexuality and Couples.
 Her research focuses on the biopsychosocial determinants of relational functioning and partner violence.
 From a dyadic perspective, she is interested in the way physiological reactivity, personality, and history of childhood interpersonal trauma (abuse, neglect) impact couple interactions and influence the risk for partner violence.
 She also studies the impacts of social media on the relational and sexual functioning of adolescents and young adults.
 Her current research projects are funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), the Fonds de recherche du Québec – Société et culture (FRQSC) and the Canadian Foundation for Innovation (CFI).

 Sarah Beauchemin-Roy